Christmas cabbage and potatoes recipe

-Concern has been on the ground in Ethiopia for over40 years.
-However in the past year, the number of Concern staff in the country, mainly skilled local people, has jumped from 200 to 400.
-We are working with the government to help address malnutrition.
+Concern has been on the ground in Ethiopia for over 40 years.
+However, in the past year, the number of Concern staff in the country, mainly skilled local people, has jumped from 200 to 400 as we work with the government to help address malnutrition.

-Concern is also helping to build the capacity of frontline government health staff, and in other areas of the country, is supporting improvements in water, sanitation and hygiene.
+We are also helping to build the capacity of frontline government health staff and, in other areas of the country, supporting improvements in water, sanitation and hygiene.

 The unpredictable weather patterns that Tsesay has observed may become commonplace with climate change.
 With this in mind, Concern is helping farmers to become more resilient to crises such as water shortages.
 For example, we have helped farmers grow potatoes – Irish potatoesat that – and different types of bean for the first time.
 In many cases, these have survived the water shortage, unlike traditional maize and wheat crops.

 With your support, we can continue our work in Ethiopia and elsewhere.
 We can carry on working with the Ethiopian government and other organisations to empower communities like those in Tselmti woreda.
 Together, we can address the immediate and urgent problems of food insecurity and malnutrition, and explore long-term solutions to ensure resilience.